Frances Farmer: 1935–1936: Early films and rise to fame

-Later that year, Farmer was cast in her first "A" feature, Rhythm on the Range, a Western starring Bing Crosby.
+Later that year, Farmer was cast in her first "A" feature, Rhythm on the Range, a musical Western starring Bing Crosby.
 She recalled of the film: "I had had a crush on him [Crosby] since my high school days, and stood in awe of the fact that in my first important film I was actually working as his leading lady."
 Rhythm on the Range earned favorable reviews and brought Farmer an enhanced public reputation.
 After its release, Paramount studio head Adolph Zukor phoned her and told her, "now that she was a rising star she'd have to start acting like one."
 Farmer was resistant, however, and spent most of her time at her home in Laurel Canyon with Erickson, forgoing invitations to Hollywood parties and events.
 In an attempt to make her marketable, Paramount chose to brand her in press releases as "the star who would not go Hollywood," focusing on her "eccentric" fashion tastes.
+Farmer later wrote that she was happy with the way she dressed, preferring slacks or a tweed skirt to more elegant attire as befitting a rising young Hollywood film actress in the 1930s.
+However, she did make one concession to Zukor's calls for her to dress more glamorously by buying a trench coat from Paramount's wardrobe department that had been worn by Marlene Dietrich in one of her previous films for the studio.
+Farmer later wrote in her autobiography that - other than purchasing the trench coat - she completely ignored Zukor's request to dress more "appropriately" as a Paramount Pictures film star, and that she later came "to ponder the wisdom of [her] deliberate antagonism" by making a determined enemy out of him.